 Nothing about us without us!

-Organisations like IAT can only survive with the involvement of community.
+Organisations like IATI can only survive with the involvement of community.
 We know there are many people with skills and experience that would be an asset to our organisation.

 Ambassadors for Independent Advocacy in the Tropics Inc.